 Big Springs Campground is a free 26 site campground near US 395.
 No reservations are required, so it operates on a first come first serve basis.
 This campsite is available throughout the year contingent on the weather.

 Convict Lake Campground is only available between April and October.
 There is a fee of $27 per night that applies for renting a campsite at this location.

 Brown’s Owen Campground includes over 75 sites for tents or RVs and offers amenities such as trailer rentals, hot shower facilities, and a café.
 Reservations are required for Brown’s Owen Campground.

 While accessible year-round, the pool can be crowded at times, especially on weekends and holidays.
 If possible, visiting during the week is ideal.
 Please note that during inclement winter weather the BLM often gates (closes) the access road.

 From Mammoth Lakes:

 Take Highway 395 south to Benton Crossing.
 Turn left, then continue for about 3 miles, passing two cattle ranges.
-After the second cattle range, you will go down a moderate hill, when you get to the bottom turn left onto a small dirt road and follow it for approximately 300 meters until reaching a marked parking area.
-Whitmore Hot Springs is just over 100 feet up the small hill.
+After the second cattle range, you will go down a moderate hill, when you get to the bottom turn left onto a small dirt road and follow it until reaching a marked parking area.
+Whitmore Hot Springs is just over 100 feet up a small hill.

 Whitmore Hot Spring Soak Stats: